LEADING OFF: Vlad takes his cuts, Braves hit the road

 The 23-year-old Guerrero immediately began waving the hand around, then walked toward Toronto’s dugout as blood dripped onto his uniform and the turf.
 A trainer taped up the digit in the dugout, and after a couple of minutes, Guerrero jogged back to first base and the game continued.

 With a bloody stain on the right thigh of his pants, Guerrero hit a two-run homer in his next at-bat.
-He then lined a double and hit another homer.
+He then lined a double and hit another homer in a 6-4 win.

 TRAVELING CHAMPS